 How to Calculate PV and EV in Practice

-Planned Value (PV): Look at your baseline project schedule and ask: "How much budgeted work was supposed to be complete by today's date?"
-If your $500K project is 40% through its timeline by schedule, PV = $200K.
-PV comes from your WBS and schedule — not from how much you've spent.
+Planned Value (PV): Look at your baseline project schedule and ask, "How much budgeted work was supposed to be complete by today's date?"
+If your $500K project is 40% through its timeline by schedule, PV equals $200K.
+PV comes from your WBS and schedule, not from how much you have spent.

-Earned Value (EV): Ask: "What percentage of the total work is actually done right now?"
-If 36% of deliverables are complete by value, EV = $180K — regardless of how much was spent.
-This is the core insight of EVM: EV is measured in budget dollars, not actual spend.
-It separates "how much have we done" from "how much did it cost."
+Earned Value (EV): Ask, "What percentage of the total work is actually done right now?"
+If 36% of deliverables are complete by value, EV equals $180K, regardless of how much was spent.
+This is the core insight of EVM.
+EV is measured in budget dollars, not actual spend.
+It separates how much have we done from how much did it cost.

 Actual Cost (AC): How much has actually been spent to date.
 This comes directly from your project accounting records or timesheet system.